yuheho7749/dotfiles/README.md

-# Dotfiles for ArchLinux Hyprland
+# Dotfiles for Hyprland Arch Linux

 ## Usage
-1. Clone repo in $HOME directory.
+1. Clone repo in `$HOME` directory.
 2. Navigate inside of the cloned repository.
-3. Use [stow](https://www.gnu.org/software/stow/manual/stow.html) to activate symlinks.
+3. Use `stow .` to activate symlinks (See [GNU stow](https://www.gnu.org/software/stow/manual/stow.html) manual for more information).